kmcgurty/TDU/README.md

 Teardown Chat is an open source chat client for the game Teardown.
 Based off of [Nahu's TDU](https://github.com/nxhu64/TDU).

 ## Features
-* In-game chat window
+* Online in-game chat
+* Configurable username
 * Ability to move the window around and resize to fit your screen
-* Commands - type /help in game to view them
+* Commands - type /help in-game to view them

 ## Installation
 1. Download the latest release of [Teardown Chat-X.X.X.zip](http://github.com/kmcgurty/TDU/releases/latest).